yusukeSekikawa/ImageProcessing.framework/README.md

 NOTE
 =======
-+This framework and sample project currently works only iOS devices with armv7(iPhone3G and 1st gen iPodTouch is not supported.I will support armv6 and simulator in future).
++This framework and sample project currently works only iOS devices with armv7(iPhone3G and 1st gen iPodTouch is not supported.<br>
+I will support armv6 and simulator in future).<br><br>

-Please set the following configuration when creating your own project.
+Please set the following configuration when creating your own project.<br>
-+In your project setting,set architecture to armv7.(override) +In your project setting,turn Thumb instruction to Off +In your project setting,set Optimization Level to O3 +Add Accelerate.framework
++In your project setting,set architecture to armv7.(override)<br>
++In your project setting,turn Thumb instruction to Off<br>
++In your project setting,set Optimization Level to O3<br>
++Add Accelerate.framework<br>
-+Add haarcascades to your project in framework.
++Add haarcascades to your project in framework.<br>

 Android version will be release soon.